Madeindreams/erclib/README.md

 This will use the mainnet id on the library when forking.

+## SVG LOGO

+I addition you can use the library and IPFS to add the images of the assets in your apps.

 # Supported Network
+- IPFS
 - Ethereum
 - Polygon
 - BSC